javierarce/glitchub/README.md

 - **Secret**: use the SECRET you set up in your glitch project
 - The rest of the defaults are ok.

-15. Go back to your glitch project and click export your project to GitHub
+15. Go back to your glitch project and click export your project to GitHub.
 16. Clone your repo in your dev machine and merge the `glitch` branch with master:

 `git merge glitch`